 Indian courts do not encourage wide requests for discovery.
 Generally, courts would order discovery if satisfied that the same is necessary for a fair disposal of the matter or for saving costs.

-8.3 Under what circumstances, if any, is a court able to intervene in matters of disclosure/discovery?
+8.3 Under what circumstances, if any, can a national court assist arbitral proceedings by ordering disclosure/discovery or requiring the attendance of witnesses?

 Please see question 8.2 above.